Precipitation Downscaling with Spatiotemporal Video Diffusion: Model Architecture

-Fig \ref{fig:unet} shows how the U-Net from both the denoising and flow-prediction networks interact with each other.
-The top U-Net depicts the denoising network whereas the bottom U-Net depicts the flow-prediction network.
+\cref{fig:unet} illustrates the interaction between the U-Net architecture of the denoising and downscaling networks.
+The top U-Net depicts the denoising network, while the bottom U-Net depicts the downscaling network.
 The denoising network is conditioned in three ways.
-First, the network is conditioned on the low-resolution frame $\mathbf{x}^t$ by upsampling the low-resolution $48\times48$ tile to $384\times384$ using bicubic interpolation (which is $\mathbf{\bar{y}}^t$) and concatenating it with both $\mathbf{r}^t_n$ (noisy residual) and $\mathbf{\tilde{y}}^t$ (warped output) along the channel dimension.
-Second, the network is also conditioned on the feature maps generated by the flow-prediction network, i.e., $\mu_\phi \left(\overline{\mathbf{y}}^t, \hat{\mathbf{y}}^{t-1}, \hat{\mathbf{y}}^{t-2} \right)$ (see Eq \ref{eq:deterministic_pred}) as shown via the {green} arrows connecting the downsampling units of both the networks.
-As detailed in the figure, \texttt{ResBlock}s (both the first one and the next with \texttt{LinearAttention}) from downsampling layers of the flow-prediction network yield a feature map that gets concatenated along the inputs of both \texttt{ResBlock}s of the downsampling layer of the denoising network.
-Finally, each downsampling and upsampling unit of the network gets conditioned on the denoising step $n$ as shown via the black arrows.
-This conditional embedding for the step is generated through \texttt{MLP}.
-As shown in the Figure, this embedding is received by both \texttt{ResBlock}s of downsampling and upsampling units.
-The information flows from the noisy residual through the network, as shown via {blue} arrows to predict the angular parameter $\mathbf{v}$.
-Both U-Nets have skip connections (shown via {red} arrows) between both \texttt{ResBlock}s of downsampling and upsampling layers.
+First, the network is conditioned on the bicubically downscaled low-resolution frames $\mathbf{x}^{0:T}$, concatenated with both the noisy residual $\mathbf{r}^{0:T}_n$ the downscaler output and $\mathbf{\bar{y}}^{0:T}$ along the channel dimension.
+Second, the network is also conditioned on the feature maps generated by the downscaler network as indicated by the {green} arrows connecting the downsampling units of both the networks.
+The \texttt{L-(Spatial/Temporal) Attention} blocks from contractive layers of the downscaler network yield a feature map that gets concatenated with the inputs of both \texttt{ResBlock}s of the contractive layer of the denoising network.
+Finally, each contractive and expansive layer of the diffusion UNet gets conditioned on the denoising step $n$, shown via the \textbf{black} arrows.
+This conditional embedding for the step is generated through \texttt{MLP} and received by both \texttt{ResBlock}s.
+The information flows from the noisy residual through the network as shown by the {blue} arrows to predict the angular parameter $\mathbf{v}$.
+Both U-Nets have skip connections, indicated by the {red} arrows, between both \texttt{ResBlock}s of contractive and expansive layers of the same UNet.